bpherrick/mightiest-velociraptor-4895a/content/pages/posts/mountain-view-dream-center.md

 layout: post
 subtitle: >-
   For I know the plans I have for you declares the Lord.
-Plans to prosper you and not to harm you, plans to give you a hope and a future
+Plans to prosper you and not to harm you, plans to give you a hope and a future.
 ---
 ## Lorem ipsum